swang2015/swang2015.github.io/_posts/2016-08-08-docker-on-load.md

 ##### Registry

-- Get pre-built image from registry `docker search NAME`
+- `docker search NAME` to get pre-built image from registry.
-- Pull image/repository from registry `docker pull REPOSITORY[:TAG]`, just pull with filename if from Docker Hub.
+- `docker pull REPOSITORY[:TAG]` to pull image/repository from registry, or just pull with filename if from Docker Hub.
-- Push local image to registry `docker push REPOSITORY[:TAG]`
+- `docker push REPOSITORY[:TAG]` to push local image to registry.
-- You may sometimes want to save container's change into a new image before push to registry `docker commit CONTAINER [NAME[:TAG]]`
+- `docker commit CONTAINER [NAME[:TAG]]` to save container's change into a new image.

-**Extensive reading:** [More tips](https://github.com/wsargent/docker-cheat-sheet#best-practices), about docker's best practices, security issues and other useful commands.
+**Extensive reading:** [More tips](https://github.com/wsargent/docker-cheat-sheet#best-practices) about docker's best practices, security issues and other useful commands.